2600hz/OSTJiraSync/README.md

   }
 ]
 ```
 I've cheated a bit here and used the optional "continue" field.
 More on that in a moment.
-Basically, this would always tell your client about the automation when they first have a ticket associated with their osTicket ticket.
+Basically, this would always tell your client about the automation when they first have a JIRA ticket associated with their osTicket ticket.
 Then, give them a status update when it's opened and closed.

 While this is pretty cool, it's also pretty limited.
 Here's some optional fields you can use to up your game a bit more...